A Wildlife Rehabilitator’s Guide To Cages And Pens

 Spraddle Leg

 Spraddle leg or “swimmers” is a rather common occurrence in immature birds that are housed on slick surfaces.
 Occasionally, a similar one-leg problem occurs when a baby’s leg gets tangled in twine that the parents incorporated while constructing their nest.
 Spraddle leg occasionally occurs in furry mammals as well.
-Particularly when a well-meaning but uniformed person feeds a diet that is calcium/D-3 -deficient to a rapidly growing animal.
+Particularly when a well-meaning but uniformed person feeds a diet that is calcium and/or D-3 -deficient to a rapidly growing animal.
 It can be mended by wildlife rehabilitators using orthopedic devices.
-Read about Spraddle leg treatments here .
+You can read about Spraddle leg treatments here.
 Once an animal of any species nears the end of its growth period it becomes a hard defect to repair.
 I do so by making strategic cuts through the bone to bring leg portions into better alignment.
 However results are never 100% successful.

 Aggression